kiboschool/programming1-week-5-exercises/README.md

 Call your function with a sample list and print the results to check that it's working.

-You can also run the tests to verify your solution.
+You can also run the tests to verify your solution, like `python3 test.py`